Master of Science in Computer and Information Science (General)

 The MCIS program will provide a solid foundation in computer systems and software, and instill project/team management skills.
 Possible career options include: software developer, database administrator, information technology manager, data analyst, security/privacy analyst, or pursuing doctoral studies.

 Students should have a bachelor’s degree in computer science or a related field.
 Students with a bachelor’s degree in other areas will be considered, but will require to complete MCIS 5023 Computer Science Fundamentals: Concepts and MCIS 5033 Computer Science Fundamentals: Programming prerequisite courses.
-No credit is awarded towards the MCIS degree for the completion of undergraduate courses.
+No credit is awarded towards the MCIS degree for the completion of these prerequisite courses.